-The Use of Non-pharmaceutical Grade Drugs in Research Animals
+Use of Non-Pharmaceutical Grade Drugs in Research Animals

-- Investigators and IACUCs should consider relevant animal welfare and scientific issues including safety, efficacy, and the inadvertent introduction of new variables.
+5. Investigators, and the IACUC, should consider relevant animal welfare and scientific issues including safety, efficacy, and inadvertent introduction of new variables.

-- Non-pharmaceutical-grade chemical compounds should only be used in animals after specific review and approval by the IACUC based on the following reasons:
+7. Non-pharmaceutical-grade chemical compounds may only be used in animals after specific review and approval by the IACUC based on the following reasons:

-- The method of preparation of the drug and the storage conditions must be described in the animal use protocol and approved by the IACUC (Section VI.I.6.).
+9.1.
+The method of preparation of the drug and the storage conditions must be described in the animal care and use protocol and approved by the IACUC (Section VI.I.2.).